craftercms/docs/source/developers/projects/deployer/api/target-management/create-target.rst

 Create a Crafter Deployer target.
 If a target already exists and ``replace`` is **true**, then the new target will replace the existing one.
 If ``replace`` is **false** and the target exists, a ``409`` is returned.

+Target creation is based on templates.
+The deployer comes with two out of the box: ``remote`` and ``local``.
+The ``remote`` template creates targets that pull changes from a remote Git repository, making it ideal to create targets for **delivery** environments.
+The ``local`` template instead generates targets that use a local Git repo and the last processed commit to infer the changes, without executing a pull, so it's used mostly to create targets for **authoring** environments.

 --------------------
 Resource Information
 --------------------